Dilepton Radiation from Strongly Interacting Systems: Survey on Experimental Results

-The $\omega$ peak was removed in both data samples and the properly scaled continuum dielectron yield from \pp\ was subtracted from the $\mrp+\mathrm{Nb}$ yield.
-The remaining yield is shown in Fig.~\ref{fig:pNbexc} (right panel) and can be interpreted as the in-medium (excess) contribution to the total yield.
-It decreases exponentially revealing a bump structure directly below the $\omega$ pole mass.
-This excess might be interpreted as a sign for contributions from secondary processes involving the formation and decay of baryon resonance states (R) like $\mrpp\rightarrow \pi X$ and $\pi\,\mrN \rightarrow \mrR\,\rightarrow \mrN\,\mree$ and possibly in-medium meson modifications.
-In terms of strict VDM the first contribution can as well be understood as due to decays of in-medium (or far off-shell) $\rho$ mesons.
-Indeed, as discussed in Sec.~\ref{sec:sis-bevalac}, such decays show a strong enhancement in exactly this mass region due to strong resonance-$\rho$ couplings.
+The \textomega\ peak was removed in both data samples and the properly scaled continuum dielectron yield from \pp\ was subtracted from the \pnb\ yield.
+The remaining yield is shown in Fig.\,\ref{fig:pNbexc} (right panel) and can be interpreted as the in-medium (excess) contribution to the total yield.
+It decreases exponentially revealing a bump structure directly below the \textomega\ pole mass.
+This excess might be interpreted as a sign for contributions from secondary processes involving the formation and decay of baryon resonance states (R) like p$\rightarrow$\textpi ~X and \textpi N$ \rightarrow$R$\rightarrow$N\epem\ and possibly in-medium meson modifications.
+In terms of strict VDM the first contribution can as well be understood as due to decays of in-medium (or far off-shell) \textrho ~mesons.
+Indeed, as discussed in Sec.\,\ref{sec:sis-bevalac}, such decays show a strong enhancement in exactly this mass region due to strong baryon resonance-\textrho\ couplings.
 Such an interpretation is supported by calculations with the GiBUU transport model~\cite{Weil:2012ji} where also "mass dropping" and collisional broadening are taken into account explicitly.
 The effect of secondary collisions involving higher mass resonances was found to be very important.
 However, as already discussed in previous sections, the results of such calculations have to be taken with caution because of large uncertainties related to the description of baryon resonance dielectron decays.
-A different conclusion has been obtained from results of HSD transport calculations~\cite{Bratkovskaya:2013vx}.
+A different modeling of dielectron production has been applied in the HSD transport calculations~\cite{Bratkovskaya:2013vx}.
 In this model, the measurement is explained using string fragmentation rather than baryon resonance production.
 Only $\Delta(1232)$ resonances are explicitly produced and propagated, though with a production cross section about a factor two larger than the one used in the GiBUU transport code.
 Collisional broadening of the $\rho/\omega$ mesons is used as well.